Kronk: "Oh. I can feel it."

 Can you imagine?
 Millions of special, unique places will be lost in a coat of malicious water never to be recovered, even if the levels go down again.
 Things people have spent lives on; art, structure, homes, will be gone.
 Never mind the, you know, people and animals dying.
 The utter, utter chaos. .............. tired

 I think years from now people will laugh at us like we laugh at those who though WWI was never going to happen, or would only last a few months.
-They’ll look back and think,
+They’ll look back and think, how could they be so stupid?
+So in denial?

 Because that’s what we are, every single one of us; we don’t care.
 And if we care, we don’t care enough.
 The energy it would take to simply walk, or turn a bloody light off, seems too superior for our strengths.
 We disregard our own importance, our own carbon footprint that burns away at fur and branches.
 That’s why I simply sound like an...eco-maniac or something.
 Some kind of depressed pessimist warning all of you of impending doom.